dconnenc/mtgproject/README.md

 -DBPatch for Comparison on landing page.
 Currently it is fed ID from logged in user, and a list from... where?
 This function should be agnostic

--Smarts for rendering list name in the Comparison Heading

 -Review GetCardsByIDandList() in the ListPage component.
 Cards.cards.cards seems supsicious?

 -Create <Loading /> component to render during load times